Betsy DeVos Suggests HBCUs Are ‘Pioneers’ Of ‘School Choice’

 Following the conclusion of the meeting, Betsy DeVos released a statement, which called historically black colleges and universities “pioneers when it comes to school choice.”
 Although her statement was likely meant to be a compliment, critics are complaining that it was short-sighted.

-As reported by ABC News, school choice implies an option — which black students in the late 18th and early 19th centuries simply did not have.
+As reported by ABC News, school choice implies an option, which black students in the late 18th and early 19th centuries simply did not have.
 In fact, HBCUs were founded because black students did not have a choice.

 According to the Department of Education, “At a time when many schools barred their doors to black Americans, these colleges offered the best, and often the only, opportunity for a higher education.”

-On Tuesday, Trump is expected to sign an executive order to “move” the White House Initiative on Historically Black Colleges and Universities, from the Department of Education, which is headed by Betsy DeVos, back to the White House.
+On Tuesday, Trump is expected to sign an executive order to “move” the White House Initiative on Historically Black Colleges and Universities from the Department of Education, which is headed by Betsy DeVos, back to the White House.
 According to CBS News, President Trump expects the move to give the initiative “greater visibility” and to encourage cooperation with other agencies.

-[Featured Image by AP Photo/Manuel Balce Ceneta]
+[Featured Image by Manuel Balce Ceneta/AP Images]